sindresorhus/pify/readme.md

 #### Why is `pify` choosing the last function overload when using it with TypeScript?

 If you're using TypeScript and your input has [function overloads](https://www.typescriptlang.org/docs/handbook/2/functions.html#function-overloads), then only the last overload will be chosen and promisified.
+[This is a TypeScript limitation.](https://github.com/microsoft/TypeScript/issues/32164)

 If you need to choose a different overload, consider using a type assertion: